How to Delete Unused Images on Your WordPress Site

 It’s not uncommon to ‘collect’ files over time that aren’t necessary.
 This is why you should repeat this process at least every other month (though, the more frequent the better).

-Plugins For Image Cleanup
+WordPress Plugins For Unused Image Cleanup